-How long is the Augustine College program?
+How long are the studies at Augustine College?

 How many weeks of classes are there?